asfung/configuration/nvim/README.md

 </div>

 - [Packer.nvim](https://github.com/wbthomason/packer.nvim) is a plugin manager to manage all the plugins
-- [Harpoon](https://github.com/ThePrimeagen/harpoon) is a switching a files by index on the mark list
+- [Harpoon](https://github.com/ThePrimeagen/harpoon) is a switching a files really fast by the marked index on the list
 - [Mason.nvim](https://github.com/williamboman/mason.nvim) is a plugin that make easily to manage a lsp with a fking interface
-- [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) is a fuzzy finder that makes practical to search file project over the list
+- [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) is a fuzzy finder that makes practical window search for file project
 - [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) is a plugin for java development
 - [dashboard-nvim](https://github.com/nvimdev/dashboard-nvim) is a dashboard plugin for neovim\
 And Other, go to [the plugins station](https://github.com/asfung/configuration/blob/main/nvim/lua/paung/plugins.lua) if u want to see mote plugins